We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Knee injuries are fairly common, and many can be resolved at home.

-If you have symptoms for more than three days, you may have a more serious injury and should visit a doctor.
+If you have symptoms for more than three days, you may have an injury that needs medical attention.
 Doctors may recommend more involved treatment methods depending on the cause of your pain.

 Home remedies

-Minor knee pain is very common and can often be treated at home.
+Minor knee pain is common and can often be treated at home.

 - Avoid the activity that causes you pain.